 There is a dirt parking lot just off of I-70 on US 40 that has room for about 20 cars.
 The nearest exit coming from Denver is the Floyd Hill exit.
 There are no restroom facilities available at the trailhead.

 For a short nearby hike the Loyd Hill loop was OK.
 My biggest problem was that you never really got to a point where you didn’t hear the highway noise around you.
 There are some nice views of the mountains and the foothills periodically on the hill as well that makes for a nice walk.

-This is very popular for mountain bikers and eventhough I have never tried it actually looked like it might be really fun.
+This is very popular for mountain bikers.
+While never mountain biking myself, it looked like it might be fun to do there.
 There are banked corners on most of the switchbacks and some cool rock elements to bike around.

-As far as a hike, if you are looking for quicker and shorter hike to just get away and get a quick workout it is passable.
-I definitely suggest taking the backside of the mountain like I did instead of the out and back that shows up on Alltrails.
+As far as a hike, if you are looking for quicker and shorter hike to just get in a quick workout it is passable.
+I suggest taking the backside of the mountain.
+It seemed better than the out and back that shows up on Alltrails.